pjastam/coronavirus-dashboard/README.md

 **Update**

-The dashboard has been updated on Sunday March 29, 2020.
+The dashboard has been updated on zondag maart 29, 2020.